Winning new clients often starts with the right words in the proper format. That’s why Business Email Templates are critically important.

 Cold outreach is considered spam by email service providers.
 Not true.

-The CAN-SPAM Act states that you can send emails for business purposes to people that you do not know.
-It’s only spamming if you’re violating any email privacy laws, preventing people from opting out of your email list, or you’re flooding their outlook or Gmail app with email pitches with disregard for their inbox privacy.
+The CAN-SPAM Act states that you can send business emails to people you do not know.
+It’s only spamming if you’re violating email privacy laws, preventing people from opting out of your email list, or flooding their Outlook or Gmail app with email pitches, disregarding their inbox privacy.

 Cold Outreach Misconception #2

-Cold outreach doesn’t work for every industry, you need to be in a specific industry to use cold email outreach.
+Cold outreach doesn’t work for every industry; you need to be in a specific sector to use cold email outreach.
 Not true.

 1. Lead Magnet Promotion Email

-A lead magnet promotion email is a good start when asking for business if you want to get people interested in what you have to offer.
-This can be a one-off email or it can be an email sequence.
+A lead magnet promotion email is a good start when asking for business to get people interested in your offer.
+This can be a one-off email or an email sequence.

-A lead magnet is an incentive that you offset to potential buyers in exchange for purchases or contact information.
-This is usually a discount, free PDF checklist, eBook, or downloadable content.
+A lead magnet is an incentive that you offer potential buyers in exchange for their purchases or contact information.
+It is usually a discount, free PDF checklist, eBook, or downloadable content.

-When asking for business in your email the first thing your reader is going to ask is “what’s in it for me?”.
-It goes across the board for any form of outreach.
+When you email for business, the first thing your reader is going to ask is “What’s in it for me?”
+This goes for any form of outreach.
 People mainly care about what they can benefit from when companies reach out to them.

 That’s where your value proposition comes into play.
 This should be in your opening sentence.